orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   security-critical packages.
 * rust-bin older supported stable (1.74.0, 1.75.0) and rust-bin latest stable (1.86.0) are recommended as fallbacks for non security-critical packages.
-* Due to the lack of GPU access, the requirements are the exact major.minor version requirements for this overlay and ML/LLM libraries for increased chances of reproducibility.

 | Python               | Ebuild level of support               | Distro or CI image correspondence                              |
 | ---                  | ---                                   | ---                                                            |